Infinite families of manifolds of positive $k^{\rm th}$-intermediate Ricci curvature with $k$ small: Normal Homogeneous Spaces

 \section{Normal Homogeneous Spaces}

 This section is devoted to the investigation of the positive intermediate Ricci curvature condition in the context of normal homogeneous spaces.
 In particular, in Subsection~\ref{subsec:normal} we derive various general properties of the smallest $k$ for which normal homogeneous spaces satisfy $\Ric_k>0$.
-As an interesting example, in Subsection~\ref{SEC:Witte_spaces} we focus on the particular case of circle bundles over a product of two complex projective spaces.
+In Subsection~\ref{subsec:thB} we briefly discuss Nash-Berestovskii's result on homogeneous spaces with positive Ricci curvature, and prove Theorem~\ref{THM:extension_Nash_Ber}.
+In Subsection~\ref{subsec:thD} we consider certain homogeneous spaces with diagonal isotropy groups, and prove Theorem~\ref{THM:Wilkings_products}.
+Finally, as an interesting example, in Subsection~\ref{SEC:Witte_spaces} we discuss some curvature and topological properties of certain circle bundles over a product of two complex projective spaces.